hakahagla/Forbidden_Island/Progress.md

+# Forbidden Island
+# A project

+# Rules
+* Everyone codes, no one quits!
+* You must use Python and tkinter

-# Step 3.
+# Roles
+1. Emmanuella - Leader
+2. Brandon & Assa

 Division of labour
 * **Emmanuella** - Main Menu
 * **Assa** - New Game Page
 * **Brandon** - Rules Page